tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 After you assign share-level permissions with Azure RBAC, you must assign proper NTFS permissions at the root, directory, or file level.
 Think of share-level permissions as the high-level gatekeeper that determines whether a user can access the share.
 Whereas NTFS permissions act at a more granular level to determine what operations the user can do at the directory or file level.

 Azure Files supports the full set of NTFS basic and advanced permissions.
-You can view and configure NTFS permissions on directories and files in an Azure file share by mounting the share and then using Windows File Explorer or running the Windows icacls or Set-ACL command.
+You can view and configure NTFS permissions on directories and files in an Azure file share by mounting the share and then using Windows File Explorer or running the Windows iCACLS or Set-ACL command.

 The first time you configure NTFS permission, do so using superuser permissions.
 This is accomplished by mounting the file share using your storage account key.